Mobile iPhone Mag Podcast Pocket Gamer LOG IN | REGISTER Twitter Forum Contact Us RSS Feeds

 Indeed they are.
 But that's not a very forceful point.

-Alcohol and drug abuse are simply outside the remit of Change4Life; obesity is in part of consequence of the inactivity that the campaign is designed to discourage; and violent crime is entirely irrelevant to this issue.
+Alcohol and drug abuse are simply outside the remit of Change4Life; obesity is in part a consequence of the inactivity that the campaign is designed to discourage; and violent crime is entirely irrelevant to this issue.

 Atari mounts its own argument.
 "Television, radio, cinema, listening to music, computing, video gaming and of course reading all require a high element of passive participation, but of all these media types it is video gaming that provides the most potential interaction and activity."